captain-porcelain/talos/README.md

 A state is identified by a keyword and may have an optional callback that is executed when the fsm enters that state.

-Transitions are triggered by an event like :a-to-b and must give the state in which the event is accepted as well as the state that is to entered next.
+Transitions are triggered by an event like :a-to-b and must give the state in which the event is accepted as well as the state that is to be entered next.
 The special state :* can be used to indicate that an event is accepted in any state.

 A transition is triggered when the fsm processes an event, which can have optional data associated.